Last Updated: October 2022

 Section 1.
-The membership of Beta Alpha Psi shall be limited to those persons who have achieved scholastic and/or professional excellence in the fields of accounting, finance, or information systems.
+The membership of Beta Alpha Psi shall be limited to those persons who have achieved scholastic and/or professional excellence in the fields related to accounting, finance, business analytics or digital technology

 Section 2.
 The members of Beta Alpha Psi shall be those persons who have been initiated in accordance with the Bylaws of the Organization, have paid the required fees, and are in good standing.

 Section 3.
 Membership shall be open to all persons regardless of race, color, sex, age, religion, disability, national origin, sexual orientation, or veteran status.

 Section 4.
 Membership shall be evidenced by a certificate of membership, authenticated by official signatures and the seal of Beta Alpha Psi, that shall be issued to each Student, Faculty, and Honorary initiate upon payment of the candidate fee, as applicable.